openactive/feed-normaliser/docs/stage/normalise-data.md

 If an error occurs for a specific piece of normalised data, it can be found in the `normalisation_errors` column of the `normalised_data` table.

+If an crash occurs in a pipe,
+it can be found in the `normalisation_errors` column of the `raw_data` table.

 ## Clear out work already done (Database storage)